The Process to Finding Your New Career

 If you’re unhappy in your current career and are contemplating making a switch, you’re undoubtedly plagued by anxiety about how to identify a direction that will work and fears about how to actually make the transition successfully.
 Here’s a framework that I hope will soothe your concerns and help you move forward.
 Broadly speaking, there are two distinct initial phases to the process:

 1. Taking Personal Inventory

 You’re going to need to understand what kinds of work you find appealing, and what kinds of tasks and functions you excel at, as a first step.
 There are numerous published guides to help you in this process, including the classic “What Color Is Your Parachute” by Richard N. Boles.
 Others that I’ve recommended over the years include the relatively breezy, aptly titled “I Don’t Know What I Want but I Know It’s Not This” by Julie Jansen, and the dense, comprehensive “Pathfinder” by Nicholas Lore.
-But the best diagnostic tools are contained in the brilliant “Designing Your Life” by Bill Burnett and Dale Evans (NOT Roy’s wife!).
+But the best diagnostic tools are contained in the brilliant “Designing Your Life” by Bill Burnett and Dave Evans.
 Its guidance has helped many dozens of my clients.